Mortgages in Trust

 I know there are a handful of lenders who will consider lending to trusts, but I have never heard of a shared equity situation where a property is held in the joint names of a trust and private individuals.

-Please call 0344 346 3672 once armed with this information and tell the consultant the date and title of your question.
-They will then be able to take your details and start contacting lenders to see who, if anyone, would be willing to lend.
+Please call 0344 346 3672 once armed with this information and we will be able to take your details and start contacting lenders to see who, if anyone, would be willing to lend.

 Answers provided in response to Ask the experts are based on the information provided and do not constitute advice under the Financial Services & Markets Act.
 They reflect the personal views of the authors and do not necessarily represent the views, positions, strategies or opinions of John Charcol.
 All comments are made in good faith, and John Charcol will not accept liability for them.